 With the creative freedom that the directors were given, some chose to incorporate unconventional elements to their pieces.
 McDonald had her actresses doing sign language throughout her song, and something that Nold implemented was an actual kite flown in her scene by her two actresses.

 Sophomore Cameron Andrea sees Senior Scenes as a way to get started with theatre especially for those afraid to audition for more mainstream performances.

 “Just bring a positive attitude and a smile to every audition, and even if you don’t get cast; you are succeeding to [help fulfill] another person’s dream,” Andrea said.
 “I felt so great about [the performance], because [even] if you miss a line or a note, you’re up there on that stage.
 You’re the one telling that story.
 Experiences like these are ones I can’t forget.”

 Andrea, cast in “Suddenly Seymour” from Little Shop of Horrors directed by senior Abby Keys, did Senior Scenes as a way to develop and branch out as an actor.
 He gets his inspiration from a desire to be something bigger than himself and to be able to inspire others.

 “Senior Scenes was such a good experience for me, I’m saddened that it’s over.
 You learn and grow with a cast, and I would call my last cast some of my best friends,” Andrea said.
 “I’ve created bonds with people I usually wouldn’t ever talk to.
 If you have the opportunity to do Senior Scenes next year, I highly recommended it.”

 The next East Theatre production is Cinderella to be presented on April 18th, 19th, and 20th.

-Mythreyi Namaduri is a staff writer for Oswego East’s online news magazine the Howl
+Mythreyi Namuduri is an arts & entertainment writer for Oswego East High School’s online news magazine the Howl.